thekodester/socialshare/assets/icons/readme.md

 With standard license you can use the purchased item(s) in one single end product.

-Find more great resources and tutorials at Dreamstale.com Sincerely,
+Find more great resources and tutorials at Dreamstale.com<br/>
+Sincerely,<br/>
 The Dreamstale Team.

 ## Acknowledgments